Let’s get something out of the way…

 Content marketers usually have a broad knowledge of all marketing channels and dive deep into one of them.

-Depending on what your company marketing goals are, you can focus on any of these distribution channels.
+Depending on your company's marketing goals, you can focus on any of these distribution channels.

 That’s it!
-You’ve learned the framework to create a powerful content strategy that generates traffic, leads, and revenue.
-Here’s the summary of what to do next to get the largest impact on your business:
+You’ve learned the framework to create a robust content strategy that generates traffic, leads, and revenue.
+Here’s the summary of what to do next to get the most significant impact on your business:

 - Create your target persona